basketballrelativity/py_ball/README.md

 ## Goals

-If successful, `pyball` should accomplish the following:
+If successful, `py_ball` should accomplish the following:
 - By working with the community, improve the quality of documentation for [stats.nba.com](https://stats.nba.com).
 - Further enable the dissemination of basketball statistics to increase the understanding of the sport and encourage the practice of basketball analytics.
 - Produce introductory analyses leveraging NBA and WNBA data to reduce the barrier of entry to basketball analytics through demonstration.